-Butter will add richness to the cream and will yield a softer texture.
+Butter will add richness to the cream and yield a softer texture.
 In this recipe, cold butter is added to the warm pastry cream.
 This will stop the cooking process faster so you don’t end up overheating the cream once it’s ready.

 Use non-reactive bakeware such as stainless steel pots when making pastry cream.
 Do not use aluminium equipment that will react with the eggs and discolor your cream to gray.